AndyStabler/andy-ab/README.md

 # Hold tight!
 This is currently under development.

+(If you're keen you can get the latest beta version [here](https://unpkg.com/andy-ab/build/andy-ab.min.js))

 # Andy AB

 Behold, an AB testing framework for static sites without any frills.